LERCAutomation/DataBuffer-UserGuide/setup/setup.rst

    \newpage

 As a final step the Data Buffer tool is added to the toolbar.
 This is done from the **Command** tab in the Customize dialog (:numref:`figAddInCommands`).
-Click on **Add-In Controls** and the Data Searches tool will be shown in the right-hand panel.
+Click on **Add-In Controls** and the Data Buffer tool will be shown in the right-hand panel.

 .. _figAddInCommands: